 - While the waters of these Lagos beaches are typically calm, still be careful (especially if you’re not the best swimmer, or there are no lifeguards on duty).

 - The waters are not as warm as they appear to be, even during the best time to visit Portugal (summer).
+And while you can still go swimming in the winter (as Portugal is one of the top warm winter destinations in Europe), I would recommend swimming in a wet suit!

 - Be aware of the tides, as the man-made tunnels connecting the beaches flood in high tide.